-Furthermore, since a large number of teachers would be working with students at different grade and ability levels, supervisors decided that the program must be a totally integrated curriculum rather collection of writing activities.
-Therefore. instruction tified writing objectives and arranged hierarchically from words to sentences, senparagraphs, and paragraphs to discourse at four levels of developmental competency.
+Furthermore, since a large number of teachers would be working with students at different grade and ability levels, supervisors decided that the program must be a totally integrated curriculum rather than a collection of writing activities.
+Therefore. ideninstruction tified writing objectives and were arranged hierarchically from words to sentences, sentences to paragraphs, and paragraphs to longer discourse at four levels of developmental competency.
 The basis for the pilot program was the manual Teaching Writing: A Developmental Systematic Approach by Evelyn Rothstein and the accompanying Easy Writer activity books (1981).